Eviction and harassment

 If it is your first time using our new system for reporting Illegal Eviction or Harassment, you will be required to register a new account.
 Then go to the Service Requests section select 'Submit a Service Request', under request details select 'Disrepair and/or Illegal Eviction or Harassment'.
 Complete the online application form.

-You may be able to get free legal advice on eviction and harassment at Advice Services Coventry
+You may be able to get free legal advice on eviction and harassment at Central England Law Centre

 If you do not pay your rent, you may put your home at risk.